lugu/qiloop/README.md

 - IDL generation
 - TLS transport
 - Authentication
+- IDL parsing

 What is under development:

-- IDL parsing
+- Service stub generation

 What is yet to be done:

-- Service stub generation
-- Service properties
+- Support for properties